iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/new-cockroach-janta-party-manifesto.md

 CJP supporters are encouraged to:

+- Create a fair playing field where independent and community media can access television broadcasting
-* Boycott disinformation-driven media monopolies
+- Boycott disinformation-driven media monopolies that can be pressured or censored for questioning those in power
-* Support open-source decentralized media platforms
+- Support and join open-source, decentralized online media platforms that continuously adapt to community needs and feedback
-* Build community-driven communication systems that respect freedom of speech and user rights
+- Build community-driven communication systems that respect freedom of speech, transparency, user rights

 Information power should not belong to a handful of corporations or politically connected billionaires.
 Both traditional television media and internet platforms must remain accountable to citizens, not controlled by concentrated wealth or political influence.